clux/probes.hugo/content/post/2018-12-14-yaml-apis-in-rust.md

 which will wait for the helm release(s) (working around various tiller bugs to do so correctly).

 This is an abstraction that is due for a change, however.
-The [tiller dependency is being removed on our end](https://github.com/Babylonpartners/shipcat/issues/11), and [helm 3 will follow suit](https://github.com/helm/community/blob/master/helm-v3/000-helm-v3.md).
+The [tiller dependency is being removed on our end](https://github.com/Babylonpartners/shipcat/issues/11), and meanwhile, [helm 3 is rearchitecting away tiller entirely](https://github.com/helm/community/blob/master/helm-v3/000-helm-v3.md).

 ## Conclusion